dbrizard/elwaspatid/README.md

 ## Usage

-See examples in the documentation and in the `examples` folder.
+See the examples in the documentation and in the `examples` folder of the github source.